1340 (6th March)

 1373 (August – December)

-John, at the head of an army of around 9,000 men left Calais for Aquitaine.
+John of Gaunt was sent back to Aquitaine at the head of an army of around 9,000 men.
 The journey was long and arduous and many soldiers died of plague and other diseases.
 Although they succeeded in weakening the French by raiding and plundering the land, by the time they reached Aquitaine the army was too weak to be of much use.

 A son, John was born to John and Constanza but he died before he was a year old.